 Beyond 2100, global sea level rise will continue to increase with high confidence primarily due to continued thermal expansion and loss of ice from both Greenland and Antarctic ice sheets including contributions from both surface melting and dynamical mass loss.
-Two critical issues need to be observed when looking beyond year 2100.
-First, for Antarctica, the dynamical ice loss may include new instabilities such as the so called Marine-Ice-Cliff-Instability [DeConto and Pollard, 2016], but our physical understanding is limited and confidence low for this contribution, as also reported in new studies [Edwards et al., 2019].
+Two critical issues need to be observed when looking beyond the year 2100.
+First, for Antarctica, the dynamical ice loss may include new instabilities such as the so-called Marine-Ice-Cliff-Instability [De-Conto and Pollard, 2016], but our physical understanding is limited and confidence low for this contribution, as also reported in new studies [Edwards et al., 2019].
 For continued high global mean temperatures in the range of 1-4°C, consistent with unchecked emissions (RCP8.5 and its Extended Concentration Pathways beyond 2100), the Greenland Ice sheet surface mass loss will be increasingly negative and a complete mass loss projected as a direct result over the next millennium or more.
 The exact path depends strongly on the emission scenario and there is medium confidence in the interval for the critical temperatures for irreversible and continued melt.

-Since AR5 new knowledge of the Antarctic contribution in particular explains why SROCC estimates are significantly higher.
-For RCP8.5 year 2300 the likely range of global mean sealevel rise is 2.3-5.4 m.
+Neither AR5 nor SROCC addressed the past emissions-related sea level commitment.
+AR6 states that new evidence suggests that historical emissions up to 2016 will likely result in a committed sea level rise (i.e., the rise that would occur in the absence of additional emissions) of 0.7-1.1 m up to 2300, whereas emissions pledged through 2030 will likely increase the committed rise to 0.8-1.4 m [Fox-Kemper et al., 2021].
+Since AR5, new knowledge of the Antarctic contribution in particular explains different estimates between AR5, SROCC and AR6.
+For RCP8.5, year 2300 the likely range of GMSL rise is 2.3-5.4 m in SROCC, while AR6 estimates GMSL will rise between 1.7 and 6.8 m by 2300 in the absence of MICI and by up to 16 m considering MICI, a wider range than AR5 and SROCC assessments.
 With a large Antarctic contribution, numbers corrected to the Danish Waters will be slightly higher.
-Considering the large uncertainty this has not been pursued and no attempt is made to describe the regional differences due to land rise, which would generally be a negative local correction.
-DMI recommend to use the global estimates directly for Denmark, and to be prepared for updates of these multi-century numbers in the next years, as new knowledge appears.
+Considering the large and deep uncertainty this has not been pursued and no attempt is made to describe the regional differences due to land rise, which would generally be a negative local correction.
+DMI recommends to use the global estimates directly for Denmark, and to be prepared for updates of these multi-century numbers in the next years, as new knowledge appears.